Down House

 Down House is the former home of the English naturalist Charles Darwin and his family.
 It was in this house and garden that Darwin worked on his theory of evolution by natural selection, which he had conceived in London before moving to Down.

 The Grade I listed building stands in Luxted Road, 1/4 mi south of Downe, a village 14+1/4 mi south-east of London's Charing Cross.
-The village was still known as Down when Darwin moved there in 1842.
-In his day, Downe was a parish in Kent, but it subsequently came under Bromley Rural District.
+The village was known as Down when Darwin moved there in 1842.
+In his day, Downe was a parish in Kent.
 Since 1965, it has lain within the London Borough of Bromley.

 The house, garden and grounds are in the guardianship of English Heritage.
 They have been restored and are open to the public.

-History of Down House
+History

+1651–1842: early history

 In 1651, Thomas Manning sold a parcel of land including most of the current property to John Know the elder, from a Kentish yeoman family, for £345 (equivalent to £ today).
 It has been debated whether this price is likely to have included a house, but, if not, it was Know who built the first farmhouse on the property: some surviving flint walls may date from this period.
 In 1653, John Know gave the house to his son Roger, probably as a wedding present; and in 1743, the marriage of Mary Know passed the property to the family of Bartholomew of West Peckham in the Weald.
 In 1751, Leonard Bartholomew sold the uninhabited house on to Charles Hayes of Hatton Garden.

 The property was acquired by the businessman and landowner George Butler in 1778, and it is thought that he rebuilt and enlarged the house: in 1781, he paid the highest window tax in the village.
 Around this time, it was apparently called the Great House.
 After Butler died in 1783, the property changed hands several times, then in 1819, it went to Lieut.-Col. John Johnson, C.B., colonel of engineers in the Hon.
 East India Company, Bombay establishment.
 In 1837, Johnson migrated to "Lake Erie near Dunville in Upper Canada", and passed what was now called Down House on to the incumbent parson of the parish, the Rev. James Drummond.
 The house was re-roofed and brought into good order under the supervision of Edward Cresy, an architect who lived nearby.
 Around 1840, Drummond left the property vacant and put it up for auction, but it was unsold and lay empty for two years.